smjleo/cp/tasks/party/statement.md

 # party

 ### Problem Statement
-Vir is holding a party to celebrate his success in the International Olympiad in Infomercials, where he has won a gold medal.
+Leo is holding a party to celebrate his success in the International Olympiad in Infomercials, where he has won a gold medal.
 The party goes on for n hours,

 ### Input format
 [Input]